 The starting point of the itinerary is the Colle del San Bernardo on the Swiss side.
 You park your car near the hospice, where we will start our path.
 Directions for Google Maps available here.

 From the beginning of the ropes you go along a comfortable ledge with some steps and you arrive under a dihedral that you climb with ropes and metal steps.
-We then reach the first staircase and shortly after ascending it we meet a second one.
+We then reach the first ladder quite supported and shortly after ascending it we meet a second one.
 We continue on the track that goes up some rocks until we reach a third stair.
-The third staircase allows to reach an inclined slab aided with chains turning left towards the nearby summit of the Gran Chanelette (2900 m - 1h from the start - 2h 30 'from the parking lot).
+The third staircase allows to reach an inclined slab aided with chains chains turning left towards the nearby summit of the Gran Chanelette with nice view on both sides (2900 m - 1h from the start - 2h 30 'from the parking lot).

 The descent takes place on the ascent route (3h 30 total).